-If the defendant property is a vessel numbered as provided in 46 U.S.C.
+(2) If the defendant property is a vessel numbered as provided in 46 U.S.C.
+12301(a), plaintiff must attempt to notify the persons named in the records of the issuing authority.

-§ 12301(a), plaintiff must attempt to notify the persons named in the records of the issuing registry of recorded property interests or security interests in the property, the plaintiff must attempt to notify all persons named in the records of each such registry.
+(3) If the defendant property is of such character that there exists a governmental registry of recorded property interests or security interests in the property, the plaintiff must attempt to notify all persons named in the records of each such registry.